3.5 Traineeships and apprenticeships

 In addition to the penalties already provided for in the 2013 Guidelines for failure to send mandatory communications or for failure to pay compensation, the 2017 Guidelines introduced differentiated penalties for:

-curable violations for which the aforementioned sanctions are imposed only in the event of failure to accept the invitation to regularization.
+- curable violations for which the aforementioned sanctions are imposed only in the event of failure to accept the invitation to regularisation.

 Finally, it should be remembered that the verification of the quality of curricular and extracurricular internships in relation to the provisions of the training projects is the responsibility of the promoter.